 This place is great if you want to enjoy a little conversation with your glass of wine.
 Unlike most other places in Istanbul, the Solera Winery provides the perfect setting for you to try an abundance of different varieties of locally produced wines, and discuss each of them at length with your friends and family.
 Solera Winery provides over 1,100 varieties of wine that you can sample at your leisure.

-There are plenty of places to go and try the local cuisine, with each restaurant or bar offering their very own variety of locally produced wine.
+There are plenty of places to go and try the local cuisine, with each restaurant or bar offering its very own variety of locally produced wine.
 Try visiting the below sights, as each has a great selection of bars and restaurants nearby.
-Check here to find the best hotels in Istanbul.

-This sixth century system that bought drinking water into Istanbul from Thrace, is now one of the city’s most romantic destinations.
-It was largely forgotten about up until recently and has been modernised with light fittings and a music system.
-Around the 336 bases of the columns, which supports the ceiling, you will find fish swimming in harmony to their new surroundings.
-There is also an upside down head of Medusa on one of the column bases, which provides proof that the Byzantine builders saw Roman relics as reusable items that could be used in their very own constructions.
+This sixth-century system that bought drinking water into Istanbul from Thrace, is now one of the city’s most romantic destinations.
+It was largely forgotten about up until recently and has been modernized with light fittings and a music system.
+Around the 336 bases of the columns, which support the ceiling, you will find fish swimming in harmony with their new surroundings.
+There is also an upside-down head of Medusa on one of the column bases, which provides proof that the Byzantine builders saw Roman relics as reusable items that could be used in their very own constructions.

 Ayasofya Hurrem Sultan Hamam